Hasner Law | Car Accidents | December 26, 2017

 - Cognitive: Anything that takes your attention away from driving, including daydreaming, or focusing your attention on anything other than driving.

 Cell phone use gets the most attention as a cause of distracted driving, and Georgia law addresses the issue:

 - Drivers younger than 18 may not use cell phones when driving.

 - School bus drivers are not allowed to use cell phones while loading or unloading passengers, or while the bus is in motion.

 - Texting while behind the wheel is prohibited for all drivers.

 Research by The National Safety Council indicates that the speed at which the brain processes images declines by as much as a third when a person talks on a cell phone.
 Furthermore, even drivers who use hands-free cell phones can miss seeing as much as half of what happens on the road.
 Other research supports the possibility that talking on a hands-free phone is just as distracting as using a hand-held phone.

 A study by the American Automobile Association’s Foundation for Traffic Safety tested the hands-free systems of most major car makers and all were more distracting than using a cell phone.
 Levels of mental distraction lasted as long as 27 seconds after using hands-free systems to complete distracting tasks.
 AAA researchers ranked distractions on a five-point scale, with one a mild distraction and five a severe one, and considered a rating of two or more potentially dangerous.
 The AAA study ranked using a cell phone at level two.
 All hands-free systems that AAA tested scored higher than two.

-If you were injured in an automobile accident caused by a distracted driver in the Atlanta area, explore your compensation options.
+If you were injured in an automobile accident caused by a distracted driver in Georgia, explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
-The attorneys at Hasner Law can help.
-Contact us at (678) 888-HURT (4878) or through our online contact form.